 7. Tip-up Hot Box

 This next trick is for the most hardcore ice anglers among us.
 These people brave the coldest temperatures in the heart of the ice belt and they are serious about their tip-ups.

 Insulated tip-ups work great most of the time but a tip-up hot box is the ultimate weapon against frozen ice fishing holes.
 The Hot Box by JT Outdoors or the Bite Me Box Tipups are rated to handle extreme cold for hours just using a few charcoal briquettes.

 The Bite Me Box has a slick integrated line spool, coal can and is easily paired with a Blue Tipz Bluetooth strike indicator.
-If it’s within your budget, be sure to check out their company websites using the links above.
+If it’s within your budget, be sure to check out their company websites.